There exists a geographic point where two of the largest countries in the world are separated by less than three miles.

 About 52 miles south of the Arctic Circle, the islands have a mild temperature during the summer months, averaging about 40 to 50 degrees Fahrenheit.
 During the winter, temperatures dip below freezing, averaging 6 and 10 degrees Fahrenheit.

 During the winter months, an ice bridge spans the two islands although travel between the two is not allowed.
-The ice retreats northward by the summer and the waters during the summer are completely ice free.
+The seasonal ice retreats northward by the summer and the waters during the summer are completely ice free.

-This article was originally written on December 12, 2016 and has since been updated.
+This article was originally written on July 3, 2024 and has since been updated.